michael02022/sfzbuilder/README.md

 From VSCode just press <kbd>CTRL</kbd> <kbd>Shift</kbd> <kbd>B</kbd> or press <kbd>CTRL</kbd> <kbd>P</kbd> and write `task`, then press space and select `Save UI` task.

 ## Building
+If you want to straight build SFZBuilder, you have to run `update_ui_files.sh` first through VSCode before running pyinstaller.

 To make a build for Windows/macOS/Linux, run `pyinstaller ./src/main.py --name=sfzbuilder` and then run the bash script `build.sh` to move the required files to run it normally.